Radio Modesto Is Given Tentative Federal Permit

 My father, Claude D Bennett Sr, worked for KBOX in 1951, the year they came on the air, performing antenna tests and equipment shakedown runs.
 He was an FCC licensed engineer.
 With Dad’s association with the station I soon knew everyone and I frequently went to the studio weekday evenings during my high school years.

-I frequently would sit in on Chester’s morning programs on KTRB.
-Those were influential days for a high schooler who was interested in everything and left many pleasant memories.
+I frequently would sit in on Chester Smith’s morning programs on KTRB.
+Those were influential days for a high schooler who was interested in everything and left there with many pleasant memories.

 I wish I could remember more about a character named Big Bill, a 300 pound pianist whose band played from a flat-bed truck up/down South Modesto Acres.